zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Leona says, “Hello, we don't have any kids.”
 The us e of the word “hello” is supposed to be funny.
 When a person says something that indicates that he hasn't thought of something very obvious – that he' s not considering something that should be very clear to him – we might use thi s expression, or this word, “hello.”
 But we say it in a certain way – the way t hat Leona says it.
 “Hello,” meaning you are forgetting something or you are not  remembering something that is very obvious or that should be clear to you .

 In this case, Jeremy is talking about schools for c hildren, and Leona reminds him that they don't have any children.
 Jeremy says, how ever, “Not yet,” meaning we don't yet have any kids, but we might in the future .
-He says, “I want to settle down somewhere for a while, not move every couple o f years.”
+He says, “I want to settle down somewhere for a while, not move every couple of years.”
 “To settle down” is a two-word phrasal verb meaning to move to a pla ce and stay there for a long time – to move to a certain community or neighborho od and stay there for many years.

 Sometimes, the expression “to settle down” refers t o a lot of different things that a young person might consider doing as they become adults and more mature, such as getting married, buying a house, having chi ldren.
 Those might also be considered part of “settling down” somewhere.
 Leona  says, “Is that why you want to live in the suburbs?”
-The “suburbs” (suburbs) ar e the areas outside of the main city.
+The “suburbs” (suburbs) are the areas outside of the main city.

 Leona says, “The suburbs have no character.”
 “Chara cter” here refers to things that make a person or a place interesting.
 If you s ay, “This house has a lot of character,” you mean it's interesting.
 Perhaps it's  old and has some historic interest to you, or it might just be decorated in a  way that makes it interesting.
 Those would be uses of the term “character” in desc ribing the place.